How Many Protons Does Hg Have

 Nuclear Stability

 The stability of a nucleus depends on the balance between the number of protons and neutrons.
-Nuclei with too many or too few neutrons may be unstable and undergo radioactive decay.
-Mercury has several stable isotopes, indicating that its nucleus is relatively stable within a certain range of neutron numbers.
+Which means nuclei with too many or too few neutrons may be unstable and undergo radioactive decay.
+Mercury has several stable isotopes, indicating that its nucleus is relatively stable within a certain range of neutron numbers And that's really what it comes down to..

 Advanced Concepts